The Connection Between Depression And Hygiene: Tips For Staying Healthy

 Self-care doesn’t necessarily mean doing everything on your own.
 Sometimes, it can also mean letting another person assist you or reaching out to ask for that aid or support.

 You may consider making a strategy that includes others when hygiene is difficult, such as creating a support network of your closest friends and family who can encourage you.
-They can also be a physical support to you if you need additional help getting the ball rolling on your next home or hygiene-related task.
+They can also be a physical support to you if you need additional help getting the ball rolling on your next home or hygiene-related task, especially during times when you feel depressed.

 Positive self-talk and mitigating negative feelings or beliefs about oneself can be vital to achieving a higher quality of life.
 For example, instead of thinking, “I am a failure,” when concerns related to hygiene and self-care arise, you might instead say, “I am learning how to navigate this better, and I deserve kindness”.

-Taking care of you: How online therapy can help many manage symptoms of depression
+Taking care of you: Therapy can help manage symptoms of depression

-When you take steps to care for your hygiene, it can be something to be proud of— and it can be important to be compassionate with yourself throughout the process.
-If you live with depression, think that you might or find that your mental health is affecting your hygiene or other areas of your life, it can be helpful to reach out to an online therapist who can help.
+Taking steps to care for your hygiene is something to be proud of, and self-compassion may be worth prioritizing throughout the process.
+If you live with depression or find that your mental health is affecting your hygiene or other areas of your life, consider reaching out to an online therapist.

 Getty/AnnaStills